USS Spruance (DDG-111)

 USS Spruance (DDG-111) is an (Flight IIA) Aegis guided missile destroyer in the United States Navy.
-Spruance is the second ship to be named for Admiral Raymond A. Spruance (1886–1969), who commanded American naval forces at the Battles of Midway and the Philippine Sea.
-He was later Ambassador to the Philippines.
+Spruance is the second ship to be named after Admiral Raymond A. Spruance (1886–1969), who commanded American naval forces at the Battles of Midway and the Philippine Sea.

+Ship history

+Construction

+Spruance was built in Bath, Maine at Bath Iron Works, at a cost of $1 billion.
 Her keel was laid down on 14 May 2009.
-She was christened by the admiral's granddaughter, Ellen Spruance Holscher, on 5 June 2010 in Bath, Maine at Bath Iron Works, where the ship was built at a cost of $1 billion.
-The completed ship left Bath on 1 September 2011 for her commissioning in Key West, Florida on 1 October 2011.

 Spruance was the first of the U.S. Navy's destroyers to be fitted with the Gigabit Ethernet Data Multiplex System (GEDMS), manufactured by the Boeing Company.
 GEDMS provides an Internet Protocol (IP) based backbone for video and data services on the ship.
 The bridge features touch screen controls and color readouts instead of gauges.

-Ship history

-She was built by Bath Iron Works in Bath, Maine.
 At her christening on 5 June 2010, the principal address was delivered by Honorable John Baldacci of Maine, and the vessel was christened by Ellen Spruance Holscher as the ship's sponsor.
 Commander Tate Westbrook was the ship's first commanding officer.

+Operational history

+The completed ship left Bath on 1 September 2011 for her commissioning in Key West, Florida on 1 October 2011.

 She sailed from San Diego on her maiden deployment on 16 October 2013, heading for Asia under the command of Commander George Kessler who was succeeded by Commander Daniel Cobian.

-On 18 January 2014, sailors from the Spruance rescued a Filipino mariner who had fallen overboard from his vessel while transiting the Singapore Strait.

-Spruance returned to Naval Base San Diego on 17 April 2014 following the completion of her maiden deployment to the Western Pacific Ocean.